Guardians of the Galaxy Vol. 2: Pre-production

 On June 2, 2015, Gunn announced on social media that he had completed the first draft of the screenplay, and that the film's title would not simply be Guardians of the Galaxy 2.
-The same week, he confirmed the return of Zoe Saldaña, Dave Bautista, and Cooper as Gamora, Drax, and Rocket, respectively.
+The same week, he confirmed the return of Saldaña, Dave Bautista and Cooper as Gamora, Drax and Rocket, respectively.
 At the end of the month, Gunn announced the film would be titled Guardians of the Galaxy Vol. 2, saying he "came up with a LOT of titles for Vol. 2.
 But because 'Guardians of the Galaxy' is already so wordy, it seemed strange to add another bunch of words after it.
 I liked Vol. 2 the best, so that's what I stuck on the cover of the screenplay—and, fortunately, [Marvel] liked it".

 In September 2015, Gunn said in a Facebook post that he wanted to use Sneepers, an alien race that first appeared in Marvel Comics in 1964, as background characters in the film, but was advised against it by Marvel's legal department because the name was too similar to snípur, the Icelandic word for clitoris.
 The Marvel legal department later cleared the use of Sneepers in the film, in part because of all the media coverage Gunn's initial post received.
 At the end of the month, Feige stated casting announcements would be made before the end of 2015, and by the end of October, Pom Klementieff was cast as Mantis.
 Also, it was reported that Matthew McConaughey had recently turned down the role of "the villain" in the film, in favor of The Dark Tower (2017).
 McConaughey felt he would have been "an amendment" in Vol. 2 in "a colorful part [made] for another big-name actor".
 In December, Gunn said that he was corresponding with John C. Reilly about him reprising his role as Nova Corpsman Rhomann Dey, while Kurt Russell entered early talks to play Quill's father.
 After the death of David Bowie in January 2016, Gunn said that there had been discussions for Bowie to appear in the film as a member of Yondu's original crew.
 Gunn also stated that he had completed the final draft of the script.
 Benicio del Toro, who portrayed the Collector in the first film, expressed interest in portraying the character again, despite Marvel not contacting him about the sequel; Gunn explained that the Collector "just didn't fit" into Vol. 2.
 In early February, comedian Steve Agee was revealed to be in the film.